react-cosmos/react-cosmos/docs/pages/docs/dev/architecture.md

 Server Plugins are responsible for:

-- Wire up the Cosmos Renderer using the user's toolkit (Vite, Webpack, Metro, etc.)
+- Wiring up the Cosmos Renderer within the user's toolkit (Vite, Webpack, Metro, etc.)
 - Any other functionality that requires a Node.js environment, like accessing the file system and exchanging messages with the Cosmos UI.

 ## Cosmos UI